Statistical and Computational Complexities of BFGS Quasi-Newton Method for Generalized Linear Models: Convergence analysis in the low SNR regime: Finite sample setting

+where $C_{1}$, $C_2$, $C_3$, and $C_4$ are constants independent of $n$ and $d$. \end{theorem} Our analysis hinges on linking the gradient and Hessian of the empirical loss to the population loss, subsequently demonstrating a convergence rate for the empirical loss based on the linear convergence established in Section~\ref{sec:population_loss} for the population loss.
+More details can be found in Appendix~\ref{sec:proof_statistical_rate_BFGS}.
+Theorem~\ref{theorem:statistical_rate_BFGS} shows that BFGS achieves an estimation accuracy of $\mathcal{O}((d/n)^{\frac{1}{2p+2}})$in $O(\log n)$ iterations, which is substantialy faster than GD that requires $O(n^{\frac{p-1}{p}})$ iteations to achieve the same guarantee as shown in \citep{Polyak_GD}.
+A few comments about Theorem~\ref{theorem:statistical_rate_BFGS} are in order.

-\textbf{Comparing to GD, GD with Polyak step size , and Newton's method:} The result of Theorem~\ref{theorem:statistical_rate_BFGS} indicates that under the low SNR regime, namely, when $\theta^{*} = 0$, the BFGS iterates reach the final statistical radius $\mathcal{O}(n^{-1/(2p)})$ within the true parameter $\theta^{*}$ after $\mathcal{O}(\log(n))$ number of iterations.
-This complexity indeed is better than the polynomial number of iterations of GD, which is at the order of $\mathcal{O}(n^{(p - 1)/p})$ (Corollary 3 in~\citep{Ho_Instability}).
-It is also comparable to the logarithmic number of iterations of GD with Polyak step size which requires $\mathcal{O}(\kappa \log(n))$ iterations (Corollary 1 in~\citep{Polyak_GD}), where $\kappa$ is the condition number of the covriance matrix $\Sigma$, and the $\mathcal{O}(\log(n))$ of Newton's method (Corollary 3 in~\citep{Ho_Instability}) to reach the similar statistical radius.
+\textbf{Comparison to GD, GD with Polyak step size, and Newton's method:} Theorem~\ref{theorem:statistical_rate_BFGS} indicates that under the low SNR regime, the BFGS iterates reach the final statistical radius $\mathcal{O}(n^{-1/(2p+2)})$ within the true parameter $\theta^{*}$ after $\mathcal{O}(\log(n))$ number of iterations. {The statistical radius is slightly worse than the optimal statistical radius $O(n^{-1/(2p)})$.
+However, we conjecture that this is due to the proof technique and BFGS can still reach the optimal $O(n^{-1/(2p)})$ in practice.
+In our experiments, in the next section, we observe that when $d = 4$ and $p=2$, the statistical radius of BFGS is closer to the optimal radius of $O(n^{-1/4})$ instead of $O(n^{-1/6})$ suggested by our analysis.
+We leave an improvement of the statistical analysis as the future work.} On the other hand, the overall iteration complexity of BFGS, which is $\mathcal{O}(\log(n))$, is indeed better than the polynomial number of iterations of GD, which is at the order of $\mathcal{O}(n^{(p - 1)/p})$ (Corollary 3 in~\citep{Ho_Instability}).

+Moreover, the complexity of BFGS is better than the one for GD with Polyak step size which is $\mathcal{O}(\kappa \log(n))$ iterations (Corollary 1 in~\citep{Polyak_GD}), where $\kappa$ is the condition number of the covariance matrix $\Sigma$.
 Note that while the iteration complexity of BFGS is comparable to that of GD with Polyak step size in terms of the sample size, the BFGS overcomes the need to approximate the optimal value of the sample least-square loss $\mathcal{L}_{n}$, which can be unstable in practice, and also removes the dependency on the condition number that appears in the complexity bound of GD with Polyak step size.
+A similar conclusion also holds for mirror descent with a distance-generating function $h(x) = \frac{1}{q + 2}|x|^{q + 2} + \frac{1}{2}|x|^2$, as its linear convergence rate has a contraction factor of $(1-1/\kappa)$, leading to an overall iteration complexity of $\mathcal{O}(\kappa \log(n))$.

-Finally, though the BFGS algorithm and the Newton's method have similar computational complexity in terms of $n$, BFGS has lower per iteration cost in comparison to Newton's method.
+Finally, the iteration complexity of BFGS is comparable to the $\mathcal{O}(\log(n))$ of Newton's method (Corollary 3 in~\citep{Ho_Instability}), while per iteration cost of BFGS is substantially lower than Newton's method.